praetorian-inc/noseyparker/README.md

  md5crypt Hash                           1               2
 ```

+Additional output formats are supported, including JSON and JSON lines, via the `--format=FORMAT` option.

 ### Reporting detailed findings
 To see details of Nosey Parker's findings, use the `report` command.